 - During the flashback to Ciri's time with the Baron and his men, if she shares that she's a Witcher (or sort of one, at least), the one that asked immediately inquires if she knows of a potion that can help with a pinched behind.
 Judging by the reaction of his comrades, it's not the first time he's asked this.

-- When talking to some children about where Ciri is, they'll only help once Geralt plays hide-and-seek with them - being The Comically Serious, his counting to 20 counts as this.
+- When talking to some children about where Ciri is, they'll only help once Geralt plays hide-and-seek with them - being The Comically Serious, his counting to twenty is definitely this.

 - The entire quest to find Dandelion in Novigrad.
-It brings new justification to Dandelion's status as an in-universe Memetic Sex God.
+It brings new justification to Dandelion's status as a ladies man.
 First, you find out Dandelion inherited a brothel from one of his paramours.
 Then you are forced to find him by tracking down his ex-lovers to ask.
 Zoltan and you have to split up two pages of names.
 What follows is a visitation to a washer woman, maid to a Baroness, a schoolteacher, the Nilfgaardian ambassador's twin daughters, and his crossdressing elven tailor.
 With rare exception, they all want him back despite knowing of each other.
 They also point you to yet another lover in the bard Priscilla.

 - The cross dressing tailor, when he comes out in full make-up and dress, will be the only time you ever will see Geralt gape like a fish.

 - When hunting down Dandelion in Novigrad, Geralt can ask about Marabella, a former apprentice listed in Dandelion's Little Black Book, yielding this gem.